 The protection of children is one of the most serious and important responsibilities entrusted to the police service.

-In March 2013, HMIC published the report ‘Mistakes were made: HMIC’s review into allegations and intelligence material concerning Jimmy Savile between 1964 and 2012’.
-Following on from this report, in early 2014 we started a programme of work looking at the police response to child abuse and child protection.
+In March 2013, we published the report ‘Mistakes were made: HMIC’s review into allegations and intelligence material concerning Jimmy Savile between 1964 and 2012’.
+Following on from this report, in early 2014 we started a programme of work examining the police response to child abuse and child protection.

 Our child protection inspections

-Between January 2014 and June 2015, HMIC conducted 21 inspections of different aspects of the police response to child protection issues, including:
+Between January 2014 and June 2015, we conducted 21 inspections of different aspects of the police approach to child protection issues, including:

 - eight inspections of individual forces as part of the National Child Protection Inspection programme, which is examining the child protection work of every police force in England and Wales;

 - our report, ‘Online and on the edge: Real risks in a virtual world’ details findings from an inspection of how police forces deal with children who are being exploited via the internet;

 - inspections on work with children and young people which we have carried out jointly with other organisations; and

-- other inspections which are not solely about the police response to children, but contain matters relevant to child protection – for example, our report into the police response to domestic abuse.
+- other inspections which are not solely about the police response to children, but contain matters relevant to child protection – for example, our report into the police approach to domestic abuse.

 The report ‘In harm’s way: The role of the police in keeping children safe’, published on 2 July 2015, summarises findings from all these inspections.
-By drawing them together, we are able to provide a comprehensive overview of the experiences of vulnerable children who come to the attention of the police, highlighting both good practice and areas for improvement.
+By drawing them together, we can give a comprehensive overview of the experiences of vulnerable children who come to the attention of the police.
+We highlight both good practice and areas for improvement.